 1. Identify and define your strategic target accounts

 First, you will want to determine the best accounts with the potential to generate the most profit for your company or organization.
-For instance, when searching out your targets, you should define the industry, the company size, the location, the annual revenue, possible upsell opportunities, profit margin, and the ladder.
+For instance, when searching out your targets, you should define the industry, the company size, the location, the annual revenue, possible upsell opportunities, the profit margin, and the ladder.

 You will also want to spread some focus on your prospect’s overall turnover and on any of the account’s more negative points that your product or service can and will want to address and presumably improve upon.